COVID-19: Tips for Staying Connected with Dry Eye Patients

 During this turbulent time practitioners and clinic owners need to adapt to a new way of providing care to their patients.
 Below, co-founder of Vision Optique in Texas, Dr. Bridgitte Shen Lee divulged how she managed to stay connected with her patients during the closure of her practice.

 “Flying home from a conference on March 7th, absorbing the latest news about COVID-19, I knew I needed to implement a shutdown strategy upon my return.
 When we closed on March 21st, we were prepared to continue remote services where possible and stay connected with our patients, including a large number receiving comprehensive dry eye management.”

-Here are some of Dr. Lee’s best tips to help you stay connected and serve your dry eye patients during the COVID-19 pandemic
+Here are some of Dr. Shen Lee’s best tips to help you stay connected and serve your dry eye patients during the COVID-19 pandemic:

 Update patients about dry eye procedures and supplies

 “Before our office closed, we alerted all dry eye patients about the closure date and encouraged them to stock up on the products they would need for the next 3 months.
 We continued doing scheduled IPL (Optima IPL, Lumenis) and other procedures until shutdown, even moving up some procedures.
 My medical assistant and I spoke by phone with about a dozen patients who were in the middle of a series of four (4) IPL sessions and explained that if the Stay Home – Work Safe order was prolonged, IPL would still be effective, but we might need to add a fifth session.
 Everyone understood.”

 Encourage continued home care

 “Most of our dry eye patients have individual treatment plans that include a daily hygiene routine for lids/lashes, preservative-free artificial tears, prescription medication and nutritional supplements.
 In our e-newsletter communications with our patient base, we have included a special section for dry eye patients and emphasised that following their plan will help them to feel better throughout lockdown and maintain their ocular surface health.”